-There is a misconception that still exists in workplaces that productivity is on the contrary to good health and safety practice.
-Terry L. Mathis, a respected thought leader in the industry, argues that in fact, neither safety nor productivity can work well without the other – and it is a belief that has got Health and Safety policy to where it’s at today.
-Nonetheless, 1 in 3 workers still believe their employer values productivity more than safety.
+Terry L. Mathis, an EHS thought leader, argues that neither safety nor productivity work well without the other; a belief taking Health and Safety policy to where it is today.
+However, 1 in 3 workers believe their employer values productivity more than safety.

 The vision of safe production

-The vision of safe production can be classed as a philosophy where everyone recognizes the company must survive and prosper, but that it must do so safely.
-D. Cooper PhD, founder of consultancy BSMS Inc., argues that this goal is a realistic one that leads to all-round better economic performance:
+A philosophy where everyone recognizes the company must survive and prosper, but safely.
+D. Cooper PhD, founder of consultancy BSMS Inc., argues that this is a realistic goal leading to all-round better economic performance:

 “Without a doubt, people will test the company’s resolve, but if the safe production philosophy is consistently followed, a safety partnership will develop to deliver safety excellence.
 In turn, this will lead to more effective safety leadership, employee engagement (engaged employees are 5 times less likely to experience an injury), and other benefits.”

-The question of health and safety vs. productivity will always exist, as will many things vs. productivity (type in “productivity vs” to Google to see the common searches).
-What’s different about health and safety is that it protects the very means by which a company can be productive in the first place – its people.
-So how can you go about explaining the connection?
+The health and safety vs. productivity debate will always exist, as will many things vs. productivity (just type in “productivity vs” to Google).
+On the other hand, health and safety differs as it protects the main component of productivity - its workers.
+But how can you explain the connection?

 Evidence to support your cause

-We have a need for evidence-based answers more now than ever (in OHS management included!).
-Whether you are building a business case to get buy-in for new OHS software or putting together a program for worker training, the following information can be useful to know.
+We need evidence-based answers now more than ever (OHS management included).
+Whether you are building a business case for new EHS software or putting together a worker training program, it's important to keep the following information in mind:

-Accidents at work impact a number of ‘stakeholders’, if you will – three of which are the employer, the employee, and the economy.
-This can be a good framework for breaking down the evidence.
+Accidents at work impact the economy, the employer, and the employee.
+This is your framework for breaking down the evidence.

 The impact of work-related accidents and illnesses on the competitiveness of a country’s marketplace has been the topic of many studies.
-Using data from the ILO, Hesapro (2013) found a clear correlation between the two, indicating that countries with a better workplace health and safety record, such as Finland, the United States and Denmark, are more competitive in the global economy than those at the other end of the scale, such as Indonesia and Brazil.
+In fact, Hesapro found a clear correlation between the two - countries with a better workplace health and safety record, such as Finland, the United States and Denmark, are more competitive in the global economy.
+Indonesia and Brazil were at the other end of the scale.

 Why?
-Businesses choose to work with low-risk partners that share their values.
-For example, a contractor based in Sweden might be reluctant to provide workers to a Zimbabwean client for fear that the predominantly-Western value of health and safety will not be respected, or that it may face a challenging initiative to make it so.
-Or they may choose Singapore for their new operations over Thailand.
+Businesses choose to work with similar low-risk partners.
+For example, a Swedish contractor might be reluctant to provide workers to a Zimbabwean client in fear of the predominantly-Western value of health and safety not being respected, and therefore putting their staff at risk.